ascourtas/Compound_Protein_Interaction/README.md

 # Compound-protein Interaction Prediction

-The code for "Compound-protein Interaction Prediction with End-to-end Learning of Neural Networks for Graphs and Sequence" (Bioinformatics, 2018).
+The code for "Compound-protein Interaction Prediction with End-to-end Learning of Neural Networks for Graphs and Sequence" (Tsubaki et al., Bioinformatics, 2018).

 The code provides two major scripts: